Beauty is Spirit’s reflection in the swirling waters of the universe.

 Ready to tune in?
 Try one or two of these this week:

-2. Practice Mindful Observation: Choose one everyday moment (sipping coffee, walking, washing dishes) and consciously look for beauty, harmony, or interesting imperfection.
+2. Practice Mindful Observation: Choose one everyday moment (such as sipping coffee, walking, or washing dishes) and consciously look for beauty, harmony, or an interesting imperfection.
 Acknowledge the simple wonder.
 Ask: What quality feels present here?

 3. Engage Creatively: Reflect on a moment of beauty you experienced.
 Write a short journal entry asking why it felt beautiful, sketch it, photograph it, or find music that captures the feeling.
 Share it (ripple the beauty!) or keep it for personal reflection.

-Be Inspired: Remember, recognizing beauty in all its forms is recognizing the divine spark within and without.
+Be Inspired: Remember, recognizing beauty in all its forms is to acknowledge the divine spark within and around us.
 Each small act of awareness deepens your connection to Spirit and fills life with greater wonder and gratitude.
-Start today and transform how you see the world!
+Start today and transform your perspective on the world!

 Beauty Is Spirit's Reflection, Spirituality And Beauty, Nature And Spirituality, Perceiving Beauty, Divine Beauty